RobSchilderr/grand-burger/README.md

 1) Download Visual Studio Code and go to your terminal.
 2) Download Node JS
+3) Enter your Firebase project ID into the .firebaserc file before deploying
+4) Adjust the correct firebase link in the 'store/actions/burgerBuilder' and 'axios-orders' components.
-3) Run "yarn install" in the extracted folder
+5) Run "yarn install" in the extracted folder
-4) Run "yarn start" to view the project
+6) Run "yarn start" to view the project

  Type  *yarn install* and *yarn start* in your terminal to create your own local server in Visual Studio Code.